bob134552/LeagueLore/README.md

 ## Features Left to Implement

 - Youtube API search for other languages (search more than english riot games channel).
-- Add in in depth information for champion ability cooldowns and damage.
+- Add in in-depth information for champion ability cooldowns and damage.
 - Add in item builder and rune/ mastery information.
 - Slideshow for each champions available skins.
 - Add in recommended builds for champions.